0xandreharrison/buildspace-projects/Solana_And_Web3/en/Section_2/Lesson_3_Store_Basic_Data.md

 1. `init` will tell Solana to create a new account owned by our current program.
 2. `payer = user` tells our program who's paying for the account to be created.
 In this case, it's the `user` calling the function.
 3. We then say `space = 9000` which will allocate 9000 bytes of space for our account.
-You can change this # if you wanted, but, 9000 bytes is enough for the program we'll be building here!
+You can change this # if you want, but 9000 bytes is enough for the program we'll be building here!

 Why are we paying for an account?
 Well — storing data isn't free!
 How Solana works is users will pay "rent" on their accounts.
 You can read more on it [here](https://docs.solana.com/developing/programming-model/accounts#rent) and how rent is calculated.
 Pretty wild, right?
 If you don't pay rent, validators will clear the account!